-There’s a good reason why many businesses staff legal teams: the law is endlessly complicated.
+There’s a good reason why most organizations staff legal teams: The law is complicated.
 Knowing where to start can save you time.

 You may want to brush up on some contract terms, like procurement (to persuade someone to do something), bid (supplier’s quote), and others.

 There are also different kinds of negotiators, some of which may employ questionable negotiation tactics.

 Knowing the law and the legal codes involved in the process will help you distinguish a good deal from a potentially devastating contract.

 Legal negotiation isn’t always frustrating, but it can be.

 Especially on smaller teams, it can be difficult for negotiators to fully understand the nuance and terms of contracting when they themselves are specialized in other areas.

 Often, to save a headache, businesses rely on well-structured templates that cover their basic business matters.